 The core objectives of community planning are:

-- Bring together a diverse group of individuals concerned about HIV, AIDS, and Hepatitis in the state of Wyoming
+- Bring together a diverse group of individuals concerned about HIV, hepatitis B & C, and STIs in the state of Wyoming

-- Include members who are representative of various populations living with or at increased risk for HIV/AIDS, Hepatitis and STIs
+- Include members who are representative of various populations living with or at increased risk for HIV, hepatitis B & C and STIs

-- Develop a Comprehensive Plan detailing Wyoming’s approaches to the care and prevention of HIV/AIDS and Hepatitis
+- Develop a Comprehensive Plan detailing Wyoming’s approaches to the care and prevention of HIV, hepatitis B & C and STIs

 - Evaluate strengths, weaknesses, barriers, and gaps in prevention and care service delivery in Wyoming